 [04:20] Using Property Bee for Rightmove

-[05:26] Starting Your Zoopla search and setting out your criteria
+[05:26] Starting Your Zoopla search and set out your criteria

 [06:21] Narrowing down your filters